etsy/Testing101/Testing_Best_Practices.md

 **What are we testing, exactly?**

-Ask yourself what happens between a client and server that can't be tested in one or the other individually.
+Ask yourself what happens between a client and server that ca not be tested in one or the other individually.
 Those are the only things you should worry about testing at this level, because setting up two real-life components for testing at the same time is harder than testing one by itself.
 So make the effort count.